Tajuan Porter

-Tajuan Marquis Porter (born March 9, 1988) is an American professional basketball player who last played for Lille Métropole of the LNB Pro B. He played college basketball for Oregon.
+Tajuan Marquis Porter (born March 9, 1988) is an American former professional basketball player.
+He played college basketball for Oregon.

 High school career

 Porter attended Renaissance High School in Michigan (Porter's former Oregon teammate, Malik Hairston, also attended Renaissance High School).
 He led Renaissance to two state championships (2004, 2006) and a four-year record of 93–10.
 As a junior, he averaged 19.6 points, 5.0 rebounds and 5.0 assists per game while garnering first team all-state, all-league and all-city honors.
 In a 67–50 win against Rogers, he recorded a quadruple-double with 16 points, 10 rebounds, 10 assists and 10 steals.
 As a senior, he averaged 26.3 points, 6.0 rebounds, 5.0 assists and 5.0 steals per game.
 He was named first team all-state at the end of both his junior and senior campaigns.